George F. McFarland: Civil War service

 McFarland, horrified at the realization that his men may have lost their colors, was about to reply when a gust of wind flung the flag out.
 The flag read that it belonged to the 142nd Pennsylvania Infantry.
 Relieved, McFarland pointed out the commander of the 142nd to the lieutenant and then proceeded to continue organizing his regiment around his own colors, which soon appeared.
 Once the men were rallied, McFarland had them throw up a quick barricade around the Seminary building where the men would hold against the advancing Confederates, who were then bearing down upon them.
 With a few other regiments, the 151st held off repeated enemy attacks.
 During this fighting, a thick smoke from the heavy gunfire had engulfed the area.
 McFarland stooped down to try to see under some of the smoke to locate the enemy when a bullet went through his left leg and into his right.
 A private with Company F had lifted him up off the ground and put McFarland's arm around his shoulder to support him.
 The private then proceeded to take McFarland into the Seminary for medical attention when a bullet came so close to them that it took the middle cuff button off of McFarland's uniform as the private supported him.

 The 151st Pennsylvania was the last regiment to pull back in the retreat to Cemetery Ridge.
 McFarland was treated in the Seminary.
 His left leg was amputated below the knee.
-Shortly after Gettysburg, McFarland and the 151st Pennsylvania Infantry were mustered out of the Union army, their nine-month term of enlistment expired.
+Shortly after Gettysburg, McFarland and the 151st Pennsylvania Infantry were mustered out of the Union army, their nine-month term of enlistment having expired.